-In January 2012, President Obama appointed Richard Cordray as director of the CFPB.
+In January 2012, President Obama appointed Richard Cordray as director of the CFPB, and in July 2013, he was confirmed by the United States Senate.
 On January 5, 2012, the CFPB launched a federal supervision program for nonbanks that offer or provide consumer financial products or services.
 Under the CFPB s nonbank supervision program, the CFPB will conduct individual examinations and may also require reports from businesses to determine what businesses require greater focus by the CFPB.
 The frequency and scope of any such examinations will depend on the CFPB s analysis of risks posed to consumers based on factors such as a particular nonbank s volume of business, types of products or services, and the extent of state oversight.
+In conducting an investigation, the CFPB may issue a civil investigative demand (a CID) requiring a target company to prepare and submit, among other items, documents, written reports, answers to interrogatories, and deposition testimony.
+If the CFPB issues a CID to us or otherwise commences an investigation of our company, the required response could result in substantial costs and a diversion of our management s attention and resources.
+In addition, the market price of our common stock could decline as a result of the initiation of a CFPB investigation of our company or even the perception that such an investigation could occur, even in the absence of any finding by the CFPB that we have violated any state or federal law.